 Two sections of the catalog are dedicated to Jewish photos taken in expedition travels by the Museum’s employees and correspondents in the late 19th and first quarter of the 20th century, 143 pictures in all, of which 66 are materials of the Jewish Ethnographic Expedition of S. A. An-sky that surveyed Jewish shtetls in the Pale of Settlement pre-revolutionary Russia.
 As of today, RME is the only owner of original glass negatives made in 1912-1914 by photographer Solomon Yudovin; some of them were attributed during the preparation of the catalog.
 The two expedition sections cross each other thematically and geographically: pictures taken at an interval of several years or even a decade complement each other, opening new pages of Jewsih shtetls.

 Each picture in the catalog is a separate story from the life of Jews of various ethnic and local groups.
 The pictures made by professional photographers, researchers, and local historians are priceless evidence of their time, which reflected the most relevant and still timeless values of the Jewish people’s life: faith giving strength and joining the generations since the time of Moses, family, and children.
+Work on the catalog will continue after its publication: the information will be supplemented as new sources are discovered.

 The catalog is supplemented with the expressly prepared online exhibition “Jewish Wife and her Role in Family” and the album “Jewish Shtetl in the Graphics of Solomon Yudovin,” and provided with reference indices (by collections, personalities, photographing geography, terms of Judaism, photographic processes).